obiajulu/herring-cove/_posts/2013-12-08-What-is-this-anyway.markdown

 ###Journal entry: #1
 * Skype called with Mauro this morning to talk overall vision, and goals for today
 * Worked on using Jiaho's edits to my demo to code Adam Bashforth.
 Tried to model code after solvers in ODE.jl.
-Was careful to only use Hairier et al (pg 357-358)
+Was careful to only use Hairier et al (pg 357-358).
+(See https://github.com/obiajulu/ODE.jl/src/)
 * Spent tonight of the day setting up Juno environment for development, and getting much more comfortable with Git and the Julia Dev Workflow
 * Posted a question on slack asking other students and developers about what workflow they used